 Submission of an article implies the author’s assurance that the content has not previously been published in form or in substance and that the article itself is not under consideration elsewhere.
 Only in quite special circumstances will previously published article or one derived from a previously published work be considered.
 If there is any question concerning the contribution, the editor must be informed.

 The journal appears bi-annually, and its language is English.
 Authors are responsible for ensuring that copyright has not been infringed and also that copyright clearance for all illustrations has been obtained.
 Submissions should be sent to the editor directly; see contact information below.

 Manuscripts must have a title page on which the name of the author in full and e-mail address appear beneath the title of the submission.
-Include an abstract of about 150 words before the main text.
+Include an abstract of no more than 150 words before the main text.
 Manuscripts should be typed in double spacing with wide margins.
-We use a footnote- and bibliography style, according to the Chicago Manual of Style.
+We use a footnote and bibliography style, according to the Chicago Manual of Style.
 All pages must be numbered consecutively.
 Use the same size typeface (e.g, Times New Roman, 12 pt.), large enough for easy correction, for both text and notes.
 Check the manuscript carefully for errors and omissions before submission.
 All images must be provided in at least 300 dpi resolution to be included in an article.
+(The submission software includes the uploaded images in the review document.)

 Length, format and style

 We try to limit research articles to 7,500 words (not including notes) and to 100 notes; research briefs to 3,500 words.
 If you are determined to exceed those limits significantly, please consult the editor first; excessively long articles may be returned to the author without review.